spurs v crystal palace match reports

 26.12.1969

 Alan Mullery gave Spurs a great start with a headed goal from Neil Johnson's cross after just six minutes, leaving Palace reeling.
-18 year old Steve Perryman added to the lead on 37 minutes with his first league goal for Spurs, having been set up by Jimmy Greaves' pass to grab the two points in this Division One match.
+18 year old Steve Perryman added to the lead on 37 minutes with his first league goal for Spurs, having been set up by Jimmy Greaves' pass to break into the area and shoot over the diving John Jackson to grab the two points in this Division One match.

 Teams :